Vietnam.vn - Nền tảng quảng bá Việt Nam

 Retains most of the nutrients

-Proper boiling helps retain most of the nutrients in food.
+Proper cooking helps retain most of the nutrients in food.
 Using the right amount of water and covering the pot while cooking can also minimize nutrient loss, especially water-soluble vitamins such as vitamin C and B group.

 Food cooked evenly

 The water surrounding the food helps distribute heat evenly, ensuring the food cooks evenly.
-This is especially useful for foods like grains, pasta and vegetables, avoiding half-cooked or undercooked foods.
+This is especially useful for foods like grains, pasta, and vegetables, avoiding half-cooked or undercooked foods.

 Loss of nutrients if cooked for a long time